 • Sultan Mosque – free

-• MRT from Telok Ayer to Bugis – $1.30 SGD
+• MRT from China Town or Telok Ayer to Bugis – $1.30 SGD

 Once you’ve wandered around China Town, it’s time to explore Singapore’s Muslim history.
-This also happens to be one of the most instagrammable spots in this most instagrammable of cities.
+This also happens to be one of the most Instagrammable spots in this most Instagrammable of cities.

 A stunning view of the Sultan Mosque, featuring its iconic golden dome and towering minaret against a bright blue sky.
 Lush greenery and ornate architecture frame the mosque, while a pedestrian with an umbrella walks by.